 Paragard is a small, hormone-free IUD made of soft, flexible plastic wrapped with a thin layer of copper.
 It’s placed in your uterus by a healthcare provider during an office visit in just a few minutes.

-The copper in Paragard works to prevent sperm from reaching the egg and fertilizing it and may also prevent implantation.
+The copper in Paragard impairs sperm motility (ability to move), thus preventing sperm from reaching the egg and fertilizing it.
+It may also prevent implantation of a fertilized egg.

 What is the effectiveness of a copper IUD?

 The Paragard is 99.2% effective versus the Mirena, which is 99.8% effective.

 Disclaimer on the Paragard website.
 If you have an IUD, were you aware of all this when you had it inserted?

 Do not use PARAGARD if you have a pelvic infection, get infections easily or have certain cancers.
 Less than 1% of users get a serious infection called pelvic inflammatory disease (PID).